time-space-compression/ledger-wallet/README.md

-# ledger-app-eth
+# ledger-app-ASTON
-Ethereum wallet application framework for Ledger Blue, Nano S and Nano X
+ASTON wallet application framework for Ledger Nano S

-This follows the specification available in the doc/ folder
+This follows the specification available in the doc/folder

-To use the generic wallet (which disables all data transaction) refer to signTx.py (requires rlp package) or Ledger Ethereum Wallet Chrome application available on Github at https://github.com/LedgerHQ/ledger-wallet-ethereum-chrome or the Chrome Web store at https://chrome.google.com/webstore/detail/ledger-wallet-ethereum/hmlhkialjkaldndjnlcdfdphcgeadkkm
+To use X.Wallet enabled on X.Blockchain refer to the Chrome Web store at https://chrome.google.com/webstore/detail/xwallet/cihoidjklpcahkkomjbipncmkpglelme?utm_source=chrome-ntp-icon

 Other examples are provided reusing the Ethereum parsing framework to implement some advanced use cases :